Sushi-Mampfer/TestSwap/README.md

 - [ ] Authentication
 - [ ] Security against troll uploads and spam(admin utils)
 - [ ] A good frontend
+- [ ] On page image editing to censor names